Persecution of Hindus: Aurangzeb

 The persecution during the Islamic period targeted non-Hindus as well.
 In some cases, such as towards the end of Mughal era, the violence and persecution was mutual.
 Hindus too attacked and damaged Muslim tombs, even when the troops had orders not to harm religious refuges of Muslims.
 These "few examples of disrespect for Islamic sites", states Indologist Nicholas Gier, "pale in comparison to the great destruction of temples and general persecution of Hindus by Muslims for 500 years".
 Sources document brutal episodes of persecution.
 Sikh texts, for example, document their "Guru Teg Bahadur accompanying sixteen Hindu Brahmins on a quest to stop Mughal persecution of Hindus; they were arrested and commanded to convert to Islam on pain of torture and death", states Gier, "they all refused, and in November 1675, Mati Das was sawed in half, Dayal Das was boiled alive, Sati Das was burned alive, and Teg Bahadar was beheaded."

+According to Deepa Ollapally, the Mughal emperor Aurangzeb was clearly discriminatory towards Hindu and all other non-Muslims, displaying an "unprecedented level of religious bigotry", but perhaps this was a consequence of the opposition he faced from a number of his family members.
+During the medieval span, she states, "episodes of direct religious persecution of Hindus were rare", as were communal riots between Hindus and Muslims.

+Authorities on pre-Modern India, like Eaton, claim that even though Aurangzeb destroyed temples, available records show it was a little more than a dozen and not thousands, as has been widely believed, and that this was done for political, not religious reasons.
+The emperor also extended safety and security to people from all religions.

+Historiography and distortion

+According to Nicholas Gier, there were harmonious Hindu-Muslim relations in most Indian communities, and the Indian population grew during the medieval Muslim times.
+No populations were expelled based on their religion by either the Muslim or Hindu kings, nor were attempts made to annihilate a specific religion.

+According to Romila Thapar, with the onset of Muslim rule all Indians, higher and lower caste were lumped together in the category of "Hindus".
+While higher-caste Indians regarded lower castes to be impure, they were now regarded as belonging to a similar category, which partly explains the belief among many higher caste Indians ".. belief among many upper caste Hindus today that Hinduism in the last one thousand years has been through the most severe persecution that any religion in the world has ever undergone."
+Thapar further notes that "The need to exaggerate the persecution at the hands of the Muslim is required to justify the inculcation of anti-Muslim sentiments among the Hindus of today."